GarySwift/sandwich-chef-dev/README.md

 #Sandwich Chef Development Repository

 ##MEAN Fullstack Stack Application
-An ongoing experimental project using the a MEAN Stack.
+An ongoing experimental project using the MEAN Stack.

 ###Created using: